bryandong24/GroundingDINO-on-Pupper/README.md

 - [The server files](https://drive.google.com/drive/folders/1WhypdyoNzZovLyZQYCk08r78Wch0_sGF?usp=sharing)

 ### How to run
-1. On the server, pull [this repository](https://github.com/bryandong24/GroundingDINO-Server).
+1. On the server, download the zip file from the Google Drive (the file is too big for github without LFS so we are using Drive).
 2. Navigate to the `GroundingDINO-Server/zenoh-bridge-standalone/` and execute the binary using `zenoh-bridge-ros2dds -e tcp/<robot-ip>:7447`.
 Be sure to replace `<robot-ip>` with your actual robot ip.
 3. Navigate to `GroundingDino-Server/demo/` and execute the python file `dino_node_ros2_combined.py`
 4. On the robot, `git pull` this repository.\